 You can purchase time with a lawyer at check-out if you would like to speak directly with a lawyer.
 If it is something that requires additional time than purchased, you can apply your payment to Orbit Wills directly to an estate planning package prepared with a lawyer at our office.

 Generally, you should look at it every 3-5 years to make sure it still reflects your wishes.
 We also recommend you revisit upon “major life events” like a death, birth, move, purchase/start of a new business, etc.

 The Financial Durable Power of Attorney is a document that appoints a person to make financial decisions for you if you become incapacitated.
 This includes everything from paying your mortgage and taxes to selling your real estate, if required.

 The Disposition Authorization allows you to direct what should be done with your body after you die.
 Without such a document, your heirs are left with the decision and that can create problems.
-Here, you simply decide whether you would prefer to be buried or cremated.
+Here, you simply decide whether you would prefer to be buried, cremated, or composted (organic reduction).

 In its simplest terms, probate is the court process to get assets out of a dead person’s name.
 A person is appointed by the court as an executor to be the “point-person” and that is the person that everyone will work with to sell property, close bank accounts, report taxes, make distributions to the beneficiaries, etc. Probates usually take at least four months but can take longer, depending on the estate and the people involved.

 First of all, in Washington State, probate is not the nightmare that TV shows and movies will have you believe.
 It is actually a fairly streamlined process here that need not be avoided at all costs.
 However, there are times when it is beneficial to skip probate.
 If you are interested in avoiding probate at all costs, you’ll have to meet with an attorney to discuss as it takes very specific planning.